 Teamwork and leadership skills, the ability to learn quickly and work under pressure, a strong work ethic and dedication to the mission.
 Today’s fast-moving businesses seek workers with these skills and veterans have them, but no easy way to communicate their experience.
 Cisco Veterans Program connects returning service members with educational opportunities and rewarding careers.

-- The IT Training and Certification Program provided scholarships and fast-tracked more than 1000 service members to training and certifications that helped them stand out with hiring managers.
+- The IT Training and Certification Program offered scholarships to fast track IT training and certification for 1000 service members to help them stand out with hiring managers.

 - Military hiring events use Cisco-funded Futures, Inc. technology to pre-match candidates to positions and Cisco WebEx for virtual interviews to increase the success rate for participants.

 How: Lead by example as a veteran-friendly employer

 Our Veterans Program focuses on both recruiting and supporting veterans to ease their transition to civilian life.
 Cisco is a founding member of the 100,000 Jobs Mission, a coalition of companies committed to hiring 300,000 veterans by 2020, and our Veterans Enablement and Troop Support (VETS) employee organization provides mentoring and support to active and retired military personnel and their families.

 - Cisco is hiring veterans like Air Force veteran Courtney Beard, National Guardsman Marcos Rogers, and Army veteran Matt Heffler.

 - VETS employee volunteers organize an annual Veterans Corporate Technology Day and mentor transitioning military personnel who are considering an ICT career.